Russian Cargo Craft Redocked to Station

-Category: Space Hits: 7Oct.
+Category: Space Hits: 20Oct.
 21, 2021: International Space Station Configuration.
 Four spaceships are parked at the space station including Northrop Grumman’s Cygnus space freighter; the SpaceX Crew Dragon vehicle; and Russia’s Soyuz MS-19 crew ship and ISS Progress 78 resupply ship.

 The uncrewed Russian Progress 78 spacecraft automatically docked to the International Space Station’s Nauka Multipurpose Laboratory Module at 12:21 a.m.
 EDT Friday after undocking from the station’s Poisk module Wednesday night.